 February 8, 2019

-Safety warning for the old coscom v1 and coscom v2 interface protocols:
+Safety Update: for old coscom v1 and coscom v2 interface protocols

 In the very old coscom v1 and coscom v2 interface protocols the command of a negative speed (e.g. -0.5 km/h) can lead to unwanted acceleration.